equivalent/scrapbook2/archive/blogs/2014-05-mail-interceptor-for-different-environments.md

 ```

-> Or you you prefer to have `config/initializers` file cofiguration you can crate file in it with content:
+> Or you you prefer to have `config/initializers` file configuration you can crate file in it with content:
 > `ActionMailer::Base.register_interceptor(SandboxMailInterceptor) if Rails.env.staging?`